Dusty Hill: ZZ Top

 Hill, Rocky, and the future ZZ Top drummer Frank Beard played in local Dallas bands the Warlocks, the Cellar Dwellers, and American Blues.
 From 1966 to 1968, American Blues played the Dallas-Fort Worth-Houston circuit.
 In 1969, Hill was a member of a fake version of the British band the Zombies with Beard.
 Hill recalled, "Being a musician in Texas had its own set of risks ... and at that time we had long, blue hair – in the 60s in Texas.
 I got probably less shit about having blue hair than about having long hair, because I believe they thought I was crazy."

 In 1968, American Blues relocated to Houston.
 At this time, Rocky wanted to focus on "straight blues", while Dusty wanted the band to rock more.
 Rocky left and Dusty and Beard moved to Houston.
-They joined guitarist-vocalist Billy Gibbons of the Houston psychedelic band Moving Sidewalks in the recently formed ZZ Top, just after they released their first single "Salt Lick", in 1969.
+They joined guitarist-vocalist Billy Gibbons of the Houston psychedelic band the Moving Sidewalks in the recently formed ZZ Top, just after they released their first single "Salt Lick", in 1969.

 With Gibbons as the main lyricist and arranger, Hill played bass and keyboards and sang lead on some songs.
 With the assistance of manager Bill Ham and engineer Robin Hood Brians, ZZ Top's First Album (1971) was released and exhibited the band's humor, with "barrelhouse" rhythms, distorted guitars, double entendres, and innuendo.
 The music and songs reflected ZZ Top's blues influences.
 Following their debut album, the band released Rio Grande Mud (1972), which produced their first charting single, "Francine".

 On 1973's Tres Hombres, ZZ Top developed its heavy blues style and amplified its roots in Texas music.
 The boogie rock single "La Grange" brought the band their first hit, with it just missing the Billboard Top 40.
-In 1975, Hill sang lead vocal on "Tush", the band's first Top 20 hit and one of its most popular songs, and duetted with Gibbons on "Heard it on the X" on the album Fandango!.
+In 1975, Hill sang lead vocals on "Tush", the band's first Top 20 hit and one of its most popular songs, and duetted with Gibbons on "Heard it on the X" on the album Fandango!
 On the 1976 album Tejas, Hill took the vocal lead on "Pan Am Highway Blues", "Avalon Hideaway" and "Ten Dollar Man", and duetted with Gibbons on "It’s Only Love".